Code4HR/okcandidate-v1/README.md

  - When you're done for the day, stop the OKC containers: `docker-compose -f docker-compose-dev.yml stop -d`
  - When you're done forever, and want to cleanup: `docker-compose -f docker-compose-dev.yml down -v --rmi all`

-Note: To run OKC in the cloud (e.g. your cities staging/production) with a separate postgres container you could use docker-compose with something like our docker-compose-sample.yml
+Note: To run OKC in the cloud (e.g. your city's staging/production) with a separate postgres container you could use docker-compose with something like our docker-compose-sample.yml

 ## Local Dev Installation (without Docker)
 ```